pace-neutrons/Euphonic/doc/source/spectra.rst

 transfer to be determined for a given scattering angle and crystal orientation.
-In powder measurements, the crystal orientation is not needed so the kinematic limits --- the accessible :math:`(q, \omega)` range --- determined by the conservation laws is given solely by these instrument parameters.
+In powder measurements, the crystal orientation is not needed so the kinematic limits --- the accessible :math:`(q, \omega)` range --- determined by the conservation laws are given solely by these instrument parameters.

 The function :py:func:`apply_kinematic_constraints
 <euphonic.spectra.apply_kinematic_constraints>` applies these limits
-to a :ref:`Spectrum2D` object with appropriate dimensions (i.e. the x- and y-axes represent :math:`|q|` and :math:`\omega` respectively).
+to a powder-averaged :ref:`Spectrum2D` object with appropriate dimensions (i.e. the x- and y-axes represent :math:`|q|` and :math:`\omega` respectively).
 Inaccessible data values are set to ``NaN``; in Matplotlib colour maps this will leave them unset.